Dmitry-Skachkov/g-tensor/README.md

 ## Add vectors in VESTA automatically

-In .xsf file with atom coordinates you can add six vectors to first six atoms:
+In .xsf file with atom coordinates you can add six vectors to first six atoms (the vestors should be as modulus in crystolographic axes):

 ```
 PRIMCOORD